Eco-School / Gardening Club

 We are an International Eco-School, and we hold the prestigious Green Flag Award.

 Welcome to our Eco School!
-We are the proud owners of our 6th Eco Flag.
+We are working towards our 7th Eco Flag!

 AUTUMN TERM 2017